 - Determine and publish Ace of Aces Tournament eligibility.
 Schedule and supervise the Holiday Tournament.

-- Award a pin to any member who breaks 100, 90 or 80 for the first time on an official weekly play day or any Special Tournament.
+- Award a pin to any member who self-identifies as breaking 100, 90 or 80 for the first time on an official weekly play day or any Special Tournament.

 The Handicap Chair shall:

 - Meet the Handicap Chair requirements as defined by the Southern California Golf Association.